coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-ii-maintenance/checking-my-eth-validators-sync-committee-duties.md

 {% hint style="warning" %}
 :fire: **Script Usage Caveats**:

-* Sync commitee duties are only known for the current AND next epoch.
+* Sync commitee duties are only known for the current AND next sync committee period.
 {% endhint %}